-This program is targeted to medical or dental residents and fellows, postdoctoral research fellows, faculty of the medical, nursing and dental schools, clinicians and researchers from the community interested in developing research skills in human investigation.
+This program is targeted to medical or dental residents and fellows, postdoctoral research fellows, faculty of the medical, nursing, public health, and dental schools, clinicians and researchers from the community interested in developing research skills in human investigation.
 In addition, we are pleased to accept graduate students in any doctoral program at OHSU (Ph.D., M.D., D.M.D.) who are interested in training in clinical and translational research.

 Goals of the program

 HIP strives to provide an educational foundation for successful, comprehensively trained researchers based upon the competencies of clinical and translational research.
 By the end of the certificate program in clinical investigations, all students should achieve competency in the following (additional competencies for MCR students noted):

-- design and write a protocol for a clinical and translational research study;
+- Propose an appropriate study design and protocol for a clinical and translational research study.

-- use valid and reliable measures and identify and assess threats to study validity such as bias;
+- Evaluate the reliability and validity of measures and threats to study validity (bias).

 - Interpret the basic principles of random variation, systematic error, sampling error, measurement error, hypothesis testing, type I and type II errors, and confidence limits.
 (MCR students will both interpret and apply these principles).